bytes-zone/bytes-zone/content/micro/doing-in-a-day-what-i-could-not-in-six-months.md

 Ideally, this should all happen in a stable way (e.g. reliably setting the next ping with PCR instead of using system randomness) but it's fine if it doesn't.

 Just to prove I could do it quickly, I spent a little time (maybe two, three hours?) making a barebones version in Rust that just does the core part of the collection loop, nothing more.
 It lives at https://github.com/bytes-zone/beeps.
 You can download the binaries and try it, if you like (it always tries to invoke `say`, so the Windows and Linux binaries are a slight lie; get in touch if it matters to you.)

+[^1]: having a project in mind to use for learning new tools is fine, but I've spent more time trying to figure out ways around the constraints of the tools I've chosen than I have actually building.
+It feels like an artificial hindrance that I could just opt out of, and that I might be better off just doing so.